Vladimir Putin owns £500m superyacht moored in Italy, Alexei Navalny allies claim

 Since the European Union has targeted the Russian leader with several personal sanctions, the superyacht - should it be revealed to belong to him - could be seized by authorities.

-A source told the Daily Mail: “It is possible Navalny’s team has been helped by Western intelligence in uncovering this revelation.
+The Daily Mail quoted a source as saying: “It is possible Navalny’s team has been helped by Western intelligence in uncovering this revelation.

 “The yacht has been hidden from [Putin’s] people, and suggests he is indeed the richest man in the world as his critics claim.”